 We have also formulated OMS103HP as a liquid solution and, if approved for marketing, intend to launch OMS103HP as a liquid solution.
 We have entered into an agreement with Hospira Worldwide, Inc. for the commercial supply of liquid OMS103HP.
 We do not believe that the inactive ingredients in liquid OMS103HP, which are included in the FDA's Inactive Ingredient Guide due to being present in drug products previously approved for parenteral use, impact its safety or effectiveness.
-The FDA will require us to provide comparative information and complete a stability study and may require us to conduct additional studies, which we expect would be nonclinical and/or clinical pharmacokinetic studies, to demonstrate that liquid OMS103HP.
+The FDA will require us to provide comparative information and complete a stability study and may require us to conduct additional studies, which we expect would be nonclinical and/or clinical pharmacokinetic studies, to demonstrate that liquid OMS103HP is as safe and effective as lyophilized OMS103HP.
+Delays or unexpected results in these studies could delay the commercial availability of liquid OMS103HP.
 Any significant delays in the manufacture of clinical or commercial supplies could materially harm our business and prospects.